Relocation Guide

 The Taxes Trap: What Every American Must Know

-Worldwide income, FBAR for foreign accounts over $10,000, FATCA disclosures.
-Non-negotiable regardless of where you live.
+worldwide income, FBAR for foreign accounts over $10,000, FATCA disclosures.

-Once you become tax resident — usually after 183+ days in-country.
-Rates and treaties vary by country.
+once you become tax resident, usually after 183 days in-country.

 The good news: the US has tax treaties with most European countries to prevent double taxation.
 The Foreign Earned Income Exclusion (~$126,500 in 2026) and Foreign Tax Credit usually eliminate US tax on income already taxed in Europe.
-But compliance is not optional.
+But compliance is not optional, it is the cost of holding a US passport abroad.

-Action item: Budget €1,000–€3,000/year for a cross-border tax advisor who understands both the US and your destination country.
-Getting it wrong costs far more than getting it right.
+Action item for anyone planning to move to Europe from America: budget €1,000–€3,000/year for a cross-border tax advisor who actually understands both the US and your destination country.

 Healthcare: The Silent Reason Americans Move to Europe from America